mckiwen/spring-security-jwt-api/README.md

 ## Using Swagger

 Once you run the application, get the following URL.
+Swagger provides all the information about the endpoints of the API and their use cases.
 ```
 http://localhost:8080/swagger-ui/index.html
 ```